MiracleAnameke/SQL-Attacks/README.md

     <img src="https://i.imgur.com/lbx3P2T.png" height="400px" width="auto" alt="Finding Hidden Products in OWASP Juice Shop"/>

-**Conclusion**: LAB 07 equips students with an understanding of SQL injection attacks and hands-on experience in exploiting these vulnerabilities.
+**Conclusion**: This LAB equips students with an understanding of SQL injection attacks and hands-on experience in exploiting these vulnerabilities.
 Through a series of tasks, students learn to identify, exploit, and mitigate such vulnerabilities, emphasizing the importance of secure coding practices and database security measures.